TimelyDataflow/differential-dataflow/server/README.md

     count: ((1, 267), (Root, 4), 1)
     ...

-Here we learn a few things: First, I just print `>` to make it look like a console, and this is a mess when we also try and print out the changes to the degree distribution.
-More importantly, we start to get the history for count of `1`: initially there are 266 nodes with out-degree one, which increases, then decreases, then increases, then ...
+We now start to get the history for count of `1`: initially there are 266 nodes with out-degree one, which increases to 267, then decreases back to 266, then increases, then ...

     ...
     count: ((1, 269), (Root, 999), -1)